-A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children.
+A couple of cheeky elves conjure up magical shoes that are made for dancing in Northern Ballet’s latest captivating production for children, Elves and the Shoemaker.

 These sprightly creatures transform the shoemaker’s very last piece of leather into a pair of magnificent shoes.
 They are a perfect fit for the next customer who enters the store and the sale means the delighted shoemaker has enough money to restock his workbench.
 To his amazement, the industrious elves return on multiple occasions and produce footwear to entice an assortment of shoppers.
 How will the shoemaker and his wife ever repay these helpful visitors?